Reb08/DoxoDB/README.md

 Shiny app for exploring RNA-seq data of Doxorubicin-treated cells analysed by Distefano et al. 2023.

+To generate the data for this app, please see the steps in https://github.com/Reb08/Analysis_of_Doxo_Studies.

 ## Run the app locally